 I’m the same way.
 I’m a consumer and fan, first and foremost, that’s kind of how my career started.

 I love the Grateful Dead and I love Nike and I love my shoes and I love dancing.
 I’m proud to be a great dancer, although I’ve never had anyone else confirm that.
 I’ve been to over 1,000 shows.
 I’ve been going since 1967, so that’s 53 years.
 And you know I fell in love with the Grateful Dead when I was 15 years old when I first heard them I fell in love.
 And then I went to my first show when I was in high school and I got right to the front and everybody was so happy and everybody was dancing and most of the people had shoes on.
 Most of the people had clothes on.
-And it was just a fantastic experience of peace and love and joy and hope and optimism and and a belief in the community, working together to make the world a better place.
+And it was just a fantastic experience of peace and love and joy and hope and optimism and and a belief in the society, working together to make the world a better place.

 And and I first met Phil Knight in 1974 when I first met moved to Oregon.
 The Blazers and Phil were just getting started at that time.
-And so we’ve been friends ever since.
+And so we’ve been Runner ever since.
 And he just, you know, he is one of the most important people in the history of the world.
 You know, the success of Nike and the story of Shoe Dog and the culture that they have and the position in our world, the position of respect.
 Appreciate the position of appreciation, the position that we know where Nike stands and their willingness to stand up for things.

 So you got this really fantastic shoe coming out.
 First of all, you know, it’s fantastic because Knight, he’s making it.
 And then second of all, you know, it’s fantastic because The Grateful Dead are involved in the design.
 You got the world’s best shoemaker and you got the world’s greatest artists – no band has had more artwork, nor no band has had more written material created specifically for this band, specifically for this culture and we as Deadheads are very proud.